 Travel tip: Take the Airport Flyer 100 from the Airport to Downtown Austin!

 5:30pm: Dinner time!
 A coworker suggested El Alma, a cute little Mexican place with a beautiful rooftop patio hidden among some trees.
 It was about a .7 mile walk from our hotel, so we took this chance to soak up some sunshine, stretch our legs after the flight and explore Austin a bit.
 On the way, we passed Yeti Cooler’s HQ (the best coolers in the world, I swear).
 El Alma is a place that you probably would drive right back.
 It’s very unassuming from the front, but the rooftop – man, look at how beautiful it is!
 They have some fans on the rooftop for the dead of summer to help keep you cool and umbrellas if needed.
-We ordered a round of white sangria, and then later margaritas.
-We shared an order of empanada – some of the best I’ve ever had! – and gauc.
-We al opted for tacos, about $4.5 each, but you only need 2 to fill up quickly.
+We all opted for tacos, about $4.5 each, but you only need 2 to fill up quickly.
 I got the one with cactus and it was so interesting and good.
 If you haven’t had cactus before, try this taco!
-I also had the carne asada which was also tasty.

 Come to El Alma to get away from the crowds and relax with good food and good drinks.

 7:30pm: We were on the hunt for a great bar to keep the the night going, so our server recommend Handlebar on the edge of the Dirty 6th Street section (more on that later).
 It’s downtown and they have a beautiful wooden rooftop, so I was in heaven.
-Also, drinks in Austin in general are incredibly cheap!
+Also, drinks in Austin, in general, are incredibly cheap!
 The girls each got a gin and tonic for $3.25 here, and I a beer for $4.25!
 A live band was playing, so it was crowded, but we were able to find seats in about 20 minutes.
-The bar has some fun quarks like a seesaw and other playground amenities to play on when you had…um…a couple too many drinks.
 The nights are warm in Texas, and the band was great, so we stayed here for a few rounds.

-9:30pm: Dirty 6th Street time! if you are researching places to go in Austin, you’ve probably hear of 6th street.
+9:30pm: Dirty 6th Street time! if you are researching places to go in Austin, you’ve probably heard of 6th street.
 It’s a street that runs through downtown Austin and is filled with restaurants and mostly bars.
 We found out that there are three parts to 6th Street.
 The West End, which is the classy part.
 The East End, which is a favorite for locals.
-And then the middle, which is near the collage campus.
+And then the middle, which is near the college campus.
 This part is Dirty 6th Street (pretty much because it’s always full of drunk, sloppy college kids.)
 If this isn’t your scene at all, don’t come.
 I thought it was fun for one night but not more than one.

 Dirty 6th Street is like Vegas for girls – grab a group and you can probably drink all night for free!

-10am: Still drunk, but awake.
-We needed an amazing brunch spot so we deduced to head to Elizabeth Street Cafe in South Congress.
+10am: We needed an amazing brunch spot so we deduced to head to Elizabeth Street Cafe in South Congress.
 It’s a Vietnamese brunch spot with tons of outdoor seating and cute decor.
 Score!
-It’s about a mile away form the hotel, but there was no way we could walk that, so we ordered a Ride – Austin’s Uber/Lyft.
+It’s about a mile away from the hotel, but there was no way we could walk that, so we ordered a Ride – Austin’s Uber/Lyft.

 Noon: Since South Congress Street was a couple blocks away, we walked there.
-This is the street that runs all the way downtown with the capitol building on on end, and lots of eats and shopping along the way.
+This is the street that runs all the way downtown with the capitol building on end, and lots of eats and shopping along the way.
 We headed away from the capital down the shopping side.
 From hipster shops to book stores to western appears and cowboy boots, South Congress has so much good shopping!
 We vowed to come back the next day when we didn’t feel like we were dying.
-A notable shops is Allen’s Boots, which will satisfy all your cowboy boot needs.
-We ended up needing to purchase some things from a drugstore, so we walked to the end of South Congress to CVS, exploring it on the way and making notes about places we wanted to come back to.
-Pro tip: coconut water makes all hangovers fell 100% better.
-I wish I had grabbed some right away in the day!
-After CVS, we took a ride back down South Congress to our hotel and quickly changed into our swimsuits because… it was time to go swimming!
+A notable shop is Allen’s Boots, which will satisfy all your cowboy boot needs.
+After, we headed back to our hotel and quickly changed into our swimsuits because… it was time to go swimming!

 It was a high of 87 that day and sunny, so taking a dip in the cold water and then sunbathing was just what my soul needed.